alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/HvacFanMode-v1.md

 ## Theory of Operation

-This interface controls the fan mode of  a  home appliance used to alter the properties of air(primarily temperature and humidity) to more comfortable conditions.
+This interface controls the fan mode of  a  home appliance used to alter the properties of air (primarily temperature and humidity) to more comfortable conditions.
 If the control is physically part of the device it is typically called an air conditioner or heater.
 If the control is remote from the appliance it is typically called a thermostat.
 A controller can recognize this device as an air conditioner or thermostat by the DeviceDescription metatdata field.
-This interface is used instead of an "OnOff" control becuase of ambiguity in what the On/Off on the interface would control, and because of the need for an intermittent mode.
+This interface is used instead of an "OnOff" control because of ambiguity in what the On/Off on the interface would control, and because of the need for an intermittent mode.